James W. C. Pennington: Legacy and honors

 In 1849 the University of Heidelberg awarded Pennington an honorary doctorate of divinity.
 The university has created the James W.C.
 Pennington Award in his honor.
 It is given to scholars who have done distinguished work on topics important to Pennington.
 The first recipient was Albert J. Raboteau.
-The award has also gone to Evelyn Brooks Higginbotham, Laurie Maffly-Kipp and William L. Andrews.
+The award has also gone to Evelyn Brooks Higginbotham, Laurie Maffly-Kipp, William L. Andrews, and Christopher Cameron.

+In 2016, Yale Divinity School renamed a classroom for Pennnington and hung a portrait of him in their common room.
+In 2023, the Yale Graduate and Professional Student Senate passed a resolution that made Pennington an honorary senator and commissioned a portrait of Pennington to hang in their Senate center, at Gryphon's Pub.

+Also in 2016, Pennington was inducted into the National Abolition Hall of Fame, in Peterboro, New York.